jswaff/cppgraphs/README.md

 # cppgraphs

-Just a couple of graph related classes from a C++ refresher course I took on Coursera that I want to keep around for reference.
+Just some graph related code I wrote as part of a C++ refresher course I took on Coursera that I want to keep around for reference.

 graph.cpp contains an implementation of  Dijkstra's shortest path algorithm.